Twin Town: Plot

 As retaliation continues, the feud spirals out of control, progressing with the twins breaking into Bryn's property and beheading the Cartwrights' pet poodle.
-Terry Walsh responds by setting fire to the Lewis' dog's kennel with their pet inside.
+Terry responds by setting fire to the Lewis' dog's kennel with their pet inside.
 However, an adjacent gas bottle explodes, destroying the Lewises' mobile home and killing the twins' family.
 Clearly upset, the twins make arrangements with the local male voice choir and steal their father's hearse at his funeral.
 Terry meanwhile, much to Greyo's distress, accuses Fatty's co-workers Dai and Chip of destroying the caravan by placing items from the scene of the crime in their builder's van.
 The twins soon come down from the hills where they have been hiding out and go after Bryn, breaking into his house again and tying him up with washing line rigged to his own electric garage door.
 The twins ask to borrow Bryn's boat to which he agrees, with the hope of the twins letting him go unhurt.
 The twins disappear leaving Bryn tied up and at the brink of asphyxiation in his own garage.
-Upon arrival of Lucy later that evening, she attempts to use the electric gate remote from outside while returning home, causing the garage door to lift and subsequently cause the hanging of her husband Bryn.
-By looking under the door and noticing the hanging, Lucy hysterically runs through the house and finds their daughter floating on a lilo in their indoor swimming pool listening to music through headphones, blissfully unaware of what had gone on.
+When his wife Lucy arrives later that evening, she attempts to use the electric gate remote from outside while returning home, causing the garage door to lift, hanging Bryn.
+On looking under the door and discovering the hanging, Lucy hysterically runs through the house and finds their daughter floating on a lilo in their indoor swimming pool listening to music through headphones, blissfully unaware of what has gone on.

-The twins consider their job done and grant their father's wish of having a burial at sea with the assistance of Bryn's boat, with the coffin respectfully draped in the Welsh flag.
+The twins consider their job done and carry out their father's wish of having a burial at sea with the assistance of Bryn's boat, with the coffin respectfully draped in the Welsh flag.
 It is a poignant moment as the local choir (formed from a number of real-life local male voice choirs) sing the Welsh language song Myfanwy at the end of Mumbles Pier.
-Meanwhile, Terry Walsh, terrified and pleading, has been gagged and bound to the coffin, and lowered into the sea just off the pier head of Mumbles Swansea.
-The coffin floats for a while before the twins make a bet to how long the coffin would stay afloat, seemingly brushing aside the emotion of their father's funeral at sea.
+Meanwhile, Terry, terrified and pleading, has been gagged and bound to the coffin, and lowered into the sea just off the pier head of Mumbles Swansea.
+The coffin floats for a while before the twins make a bet on how long it would stay afloat, seemingly brushing aside the emotion of their father's funeral at sea.

 The coffin sinks and a few tears are shed by the twins.
-The twins then question each other on how far the boat would travel and imply that they would be heading to Morocco.
+They then question each other on how far the boat would travel and imply that they would be heading to Morocco.
 The boat is last seen heading out to sea, driven by the twins to a haunting choir still singing on Mumbles Pier.